Cardinals vs. Giants Player Props Betting Odds

 MLB Props Today: St. Louis Cardinals

-- The Cardinals will send Jack Flaherty (3-4) to the mound for his 14th start this season.
+- The Cardinals' Jordan Montgomery (3-7) will make his 14th start of the season.

-- He has earned a quality start four times in 13 starts this season.
+- He has earned a quality start six times in 13 starts this season.

-- Flaherty will look to finish five or more innings for the fourth start in a row.
+- Montgomery has pitched five or more innings in three straight games and will look to extend that streak.

-- He has finished three appearances without allowing an earned run in 13 chances this season.
+- He has three appearances this season with zero earned runs allowed out of his 13 chances this season.

 |Opponent